Advancing Basic Science for Humanity

 The Kavli Institute for Neuroscience at Yale University studies the neurobiological basis of human thought.
 Following a broad multidisciplinary strategy, it examines how the nerve cells and synaptic circuits of the cerebral cortex enable humans to learn about the outside world and to remember what they already have learned.
 Toward this end, it fosters discussion and innovative research among Yale neuroscientists from multiple disciplines, enabling them to contribute novel ideas and approaches in research on cortical evolution, development, organization and function.

-Founded in 2004, the Institute is directed by Pietro De Camilli, M.D., and vice-director David A. McCormick.
+Founded in 2004, the Institute is led by director Pietro De Camilli, M.D., and deputy director Marina Picciotto.
 The inaugural director was 2008 Kavli Prize laureate Pasko Rakic, M.D., Ph.D.
 It includes other Yale faculty members from disciplines such as neurobiology, cell biology, molecular physics and biochemistry, neurology, and developmental biology.
 Their research is focused on four themes:

 - Development and evolution of the cerebral cortex.
 How does the circuitry that supports the highest cognitive functions develop in each individual?
 Institute scientists seek answers to this question, one of the most fundamental in biology, by using highly advanced approaches of molecular genetic and cell biology to explore developmental mechanisms that enable formation of the cerebral cortex.